Everyplay/js-developer-quiz/README.md

 =================
 Clone this repository and return your answer as zip-file containing all the relevant files.

-Implement functions kebabify & readTitlesFromGoogle based on instructions defined in `index.js` & `test.js`.
+Implement functions kebabify & readHitsFromGoogle based on instructions defined in `index.js` & `test.js`.
 Also implement missing tests defined in test.js.

 You can utilize the included modules: